jaredbmit/unitree-application/README.md

     - Note: nlopt version in requirements.txt may cause error.
 Manually installing most recent/compatible version of nlopt worked fine
 - Follow unitree_sdk2_python README
     - Note: extra setup configuring the CycloneDDS library may be necessary

+## To do
+- Re-do configuration instructions for python 3.10 (necessary for sam2)